The Direct Catering Playbook: How I Built a 6-Figure Profit Center (Without Paying Huge Commissions)

 Make changes to your prices

 If marketplace terms allow, make your prices slightly higher on those platforms to cover the commission.
-This naturally positions your direct channel as the most cost-effective option.
+This positions your direct channel as the most cost-effective option.

 Follow up with customers directly